 - Don’t reach directly over the dog, but allow the dog to approach you, and then pet the dog gently for short periods of time.

-- If the problem occurs upon your returning to the home, ignore your dog at first for a few minutes to let him calm down before giving any attention.
+- If the problem occurs upon your returning to the home, ignore your dog at first for a few minutes to let them calm down before giving any attention.

 - Ask your guests to ignore your dog for the first few minutes; then use predictable interactions for greeting.